hl-valdemar/honeylang/notes.md

 - [ ] Control flow mechanisms (e.g. if statements, etc)
 - [ ] Allow for floating point values to be defined simply as `10` instead of `10.0`
 - [ ] Proper register allocation for smarter operations (e.g., less work -> faster computation)
-- [ ] Support arbitrary number of tokens, symbols, etc in a honey program (just requires manual resizing of arrays - heap allocation)
+- [ ] Support an arbitrary number of tokens, symbols, etc in a honey program (just requires manual resizing of arrays - heap allocation)
 - [ ] Improve handling of diagnostics - something like this, maybe:
       ```c
       struct honey_diagnostic {